Analysis | How New Zealand Mosque Shootings Will Spur Gun Reform

 Relatively few.
 In the decade up to 2015, there were only two years in which the number of gun homicides reached 10 or more in New Zealand.
 The overall homicide rate of 1.2 per 100,000 people is well below the global rate of 6.4, according to a WHO report from 2015.
 Before the Christchurch attacks, the worst mass shooting was the Aramoana massacre in 1990, when a gunman killed 13 people near the city of Dunedin after an argument with his neighbor before he was fatally shot by police.
 That massacre sparked lengthy debate about gun control in New Zealand and led to changes in gun laws, including restrictions on military-style semi-automatic weapons.

-Ownership is strictly regulated compared with the U.S. Firearms licenses are only awarded after interviews and background checks.
+Prior to Ardern’s overhaul, ownership was already strictly regulated compared with the U.S., but police and lawmakers have been raising concerns over the past few years.
+Firearms licenses are only awarded after interviews and background checks.
 Residents must show up at their police arms office, typically at the police station, to apply in person.
 Even with a license, a special endorsement is needed for military-style semi-automatic rifles or shotguns.
 Regular license holders can use shotguns and rifles that require no special endorsement as well as certain airguns.
 Gun licenses can be obtained starting at 16 years of age.
 Permits are needed to buy pistols from individuals and the licenses of gun dealers must be renewed annually, according to national laws.
 The Christchurch terrorist had a category-A license so was legally entitled to own the two semi-automatic weapons, two shotguns and lever-action firearm that police recovered.

 --With assistance from Daniela Wei and Matthew Brockett.